 What are the different types of financial aid?

-By completing the FAFSA, you are applying for all Federal Title IV programs including the Federal Pell Grant, Federal Supplemental Education Opportunity Grant, Federal Work Study, Federal Perkins Loan, Federal Stafford Loans (Subsidized and Unsubsidized), and Federal Parent Plus Loan.
+By completing the FAFSA, you are applying for all Federal Title IV programs including the Federal Pell Grant, Federal Supplemental Education Opportunity Grant, Federal Work Study, Federal Perkins Loan, Federal Stafford Loans (Subsidized and Unsubsidized) and Federal Parent Plus Loan.
 It may be offered separately or in combination.

 Is there a deadline for applying?

-We recommend that your application be submitted no later than the priority deadlines set which are: April 15th for the fall semester, October 15th for the spring semester, and March 15th for summer session.
+We recommend that your application be submitted no later than the priority deadlines set, which are April 15th for the fall semester, October 15th for the spring semester and March 15th for summer session.
 It is important that you complete the financial aid application process early so that your award will be in place prior to registration deadlines and to avoid processing delays.

 Follow-up with any necessary paperwork and forms

-100 percent of all students who file a FAFSA are selected at random by the federal government for review in a process called verification.
+All students who file a FAFSA are selected at random by the federal government for review in a process called verification.
 If you are selected for verification, you will be notified by the federal processors by email and then by Claflin’s Office of Financial Aid with a letter.
 Be sure to turn in all of the requested documents so that the financial aid process can be complete.